VISION

 Denise Herkey-Jarosch, Rowboat Foundation, Buffalo, NY

-Rickke Mananzala, New York Foundation, New York, NY
+Rickke Mananzala, Co-Chair, New York Foundation, New York, NY

 Cara Matteliano, Community Foundation for Greater Buffalo, Buffalo, NY